loucyx/lou.codes/README.md

 📚 [Lou's Code][lou.codes] libraries monorepo

+> [!CAUTION]
+>
+> This monorepo is being migrated to [JSR](https://jsr.io) under the a new
+> brand: [Coven Engineering](https://coven.engineering).
+Once the migration is
+> done, all packages in this monorepo will be marked as deprecated and a
+> migration path will be offered.

 ## About Lou Cyx

 I'm Lou, a web developer, hobbyist DJ and casual gamer based in Chicago,